UserNotFoundXEption/CupaGoovno/equipment changelog.md

     - Descreses your damage by 25%.
     - Uses 0.5 card per second.
     - Doesn't block supermeter gain or Ex usage.
-        - You can use Ex to burn cards if you need to leave the mode fast.
 - Super Art 5 - Sandevistan (NEW)
     - Slows down everything except you by 70%.
     - Dealing damage depletes supermeter faster.